 Power Supply Calculator

-Introduction: Why You Need a Power Supply Calculator
+Why You Need a Power Supply Calculator

 Building or upgrading a PC is exciting but one of the most overlooked components is the power supply unit (PSU).
 Choose too weak a PSU and your system will crash under load or refuse to boot.
 Choose too powerful a one and you waste money on unnecessary wattage.
-That's exactly why a power supply is an essential tool for every PC builder from beginners to seasoned enthusiasts.
+That's exactly why a power supply calculator is an essential tool for every PC builder from beginners to seasoned enthusiasts.

 A power supply calculator helps you estimate how many watts your system draws at peak load so you can buy a PSU that's appropriately sized with enough headroom for stability and future upgrades.
 In this comprehensive guide you'll learn how these calculators work how to use them correctly and how to choose the best PSU for your build.